awcodes/filament-tiptap-editor/README.md

 ## Overrides

-The Link and Media modals are built using Filament Form Component Actions.
+The Link, Media and Grid Builder modals are built using Filament Form Component Actions.
 This means it is easy enough to swap them out with your own implementations.

 ### Link Modal